 We have been working with Teach for All since 2007 and are currently supporting them in Australia, Chile, Eastern Europe, India, Lebanon, Malaysia, Mexico, Pakistan, the UK and the USA.
 We have donated GBP1 million to the programme, plus an additional GBP800,000 to special projects to give more children a chance to get a good education, for example by training maths teachers – a scarce resource in many countries.

-Kids Read is a literacy programme running across 13 countries in the Middle East, supported by HSBC and the British Council.
+Kids Read is a literacy programme running across 9 countries in the Middle East and North Africa, supported by HSBC and the British Council.
 It teaches children aged 8 to 12 from deprived areas to read.
-Hundreds of books have been donated to underprivileged schools to supplement the school curriculum, and teachers are being trained in what is HSBC's flagship education programme in the region.
+Hundreds of books have been donated to underprivileged schools to supplement the school curriculum, and teachers are being trained in what is HSBC's flagship education programme in the region encompassing more than 192 schools, 25,000 students and 300 HSBC volunteers.
+Its success means it will be extended to Asian countries in 2014.

 Life skills and entrepreneurship